 Featuring First Day of School, Woods High School Construction, Camp Cho-Yeh, Re-accreditation, Crow Canyon, and more.
-Now available of download.
+Now available to download.

 On August 8, at 7:30 pm, The Buzz Magazines is hosting a special free screening at Back to School Buzz Night at Studio Movie Grill City Centre.
 The film will be followed by a discussion about growing up in the digital age.

 This award winning film delves into family discussions and struggles over social media, video games, and academics; offering solutions to help children, and adolescents, navigate the digital world.

 If you missed the screening that School of the Woods sponsored last year, you have another chance to see this compelling film.